vijaynr/cv/README.md

 ## To-Do List

-- [ ] Design the workflow of the application
+- [x] Design the workflow of the application
-- [ ] Command line options
+- [ ] Implement the command line options
   - [ ] `create` - Initialize the resume builder
     - [ ] Prompts the user for data to fill in the resume, which must be stored in a YAML file.
     - [ ] Invoking the command a second time should prompt the user to decide whether to overwrite the existing data or create a new one.